yahm0/InvoiceTrackerAutomation/README.md

+# InvoiceTrackerAutomation

+InvoiceTrackerAutomation is a Google Apps Script designed to automate the retrieval, extraction, and logging of Google Workspace invoices from Gmail to Google Sheets, with invoice attachments saved to Google Drive.
+This script helps centralize invoice management, reducing the need for manual data entry.

 ## Features
-- **Automated Gmail Integration**: Fetches emails with a specific label containing Google Workspace invoices.
+- **Automated Gmail Integration**: Fetches Gmail messages with a specific label containing Workspace invoices.
-- **Invoice Parsing**: Extracts key details such as Invoice ID, Billing Account, Service, Amount, and Description.
+- **Invoice Data Extraction**: Extracts invoice details such as Invoice ID, Billing Account, Service, Amount, and Description.
-- **Google Sheet Integration**: Appends invoice details to a specified Google Sheet for easy tracking.
+- **Google Sheets Integration**: Logs invoice data into a Google Sheet for easy tracking and management.
-- **Google Drive Integration**: Saves invoice attachments to a specified folder on Google Drive.
+- **Google Drive Integration**: Saves invoice attachments to a designated Google Drive folder.
-- **PDF Extraction**: Converts PDF invoices to Google Docs for text extraction, allowing for additional information parsing.
+- **PDF Text Extraction**: Converts attached PDFs to Google Docs for extracting relevant text information.
-- **Notifications**: Sends success or error notifications via email.
+- **Notification System**: Sends email notifications for success or error scenarios.

-## Prerequisites
-- A Google Workspace account with invoices labeled appropriately.
-- A Google Sheet to store invoice details.
-- A Google Drive folder to store invoice attachments.
-- Permission to run Google Apps Script, including access to Gmail, Google Drive, and Google Sheets.

 ## Setup Instructions

+### Prerequisites
+- **Google Account** with access to Gmail, Google Sheets, and Google Drive.
+- **Google Apps Script Editor**: Access via [script.google.com](https://script.google.com).
+- **Google Drive API Enabled**: Enable the Drive API in both Google Apps Script and the Google Cloud Console.

+### Configuration
-1. **Clone or Copy the Script**:
-   - Copy the code from the repository into your Google Apps Script Editor (https://script.google.com).
+1. **Copy the Script**: Copy the provided code into the Google Apps Script Editor.
-2. **Configuration**:
+2. **Replace Configuration Variables**:
-   - Update the following constants in the script with your own information:
-     - `SPREADSHEET_ID`: Google Sheet ID where the invoice details will be saved.
+   - `SPREADSHEET_ID`: Replace with the ID of your Google Sheet where invoice details will be stored.
-     - `SHEET_NAME`: Name of the specific sheet inside the spreadsheet.
+   - `SHEET_NAME`: Replace with the name of the specific sheet where data should be saved.
-     - `LABEL_NAME`: Gmail label name used to filter the invoice emails.
+   - `LABEL_NAME`: Replace with the label used in Gmail for Workspace invoices.
-     - `FOLDER_ID`: Google Drive folder ID where the attachments will be saved.
+   - `FOLDER_ID`: Replace with the Google Drive folder ID where attachments will be stored.
-     - `SENDER_EMAIL`: The email address that sends the invoices (e.g., `payments-noreply@google.com`).
+   - `SENDER_EMAIL`: Replace with the email address of the sender of invoices (e.g., `payments-noreply@google.com`).
-     - `RECIPIENT_EMAIL`: Your email address for notifications.
+   - `RECIPIENT_EMAIL`: Replace with your email address to receive error/success notifications.
-3. **Grant Permissions**:
+3. **Enable Advanced Google Services**:
+   - Navigate to `Extensions` > `Apps Script` > `Services` > Enable **Drive API**.

+### Running the Script
-   - Run the script for the first time and follow the prompts to grant necessary permissions.
+1. **Authorization**: Run the script for the first time and authorize the required permissions.
-4. **Test the Script**:
-   - Add the appropriate Gmail label to some sample invoice emails and run the script manually to ensure everything works.
-5. **Automation**:
+2. **Execution**: Run the `fetchAndSaveWorkspaceInvoices()` function manually or set up a time-based trigger to run it periodically.

+### Automation
-   - Set up a trigger in Google Apps Script to run `fetchAndSaveWorkspaceInvoices` automatically at a regular interval (e.g., once a day).
+- Set up a time-based trigger (e.g., daily or weekly) to run the script automatically and keep your records updated.

 ## Usage
-The script automatically scans your Gmail inbox for emails with the specified label (`Workspace Invoices`), extracts invoice details, and logs them into the specified Google Sheet.
-The attachments are saved in a designated Google Drive folder, and if a PDF is attached, it will also extract text from the PDF for additional processing.
+The script automatically scans Gmail for invoices based on the label specified in `LABEL_NAME`, extracts details, and appends them to your Google Sheet.
+Attachments are saved to the specified Google Drive folder.
+The script converts PDFs to Google Docs for text extraction and stores the extracted information.

 ### Example Workflow
-1. An invoice email is received in Gmail.
+1. **Invoice Received**: An invoice email arrives in Gmail and is automatically labeled (e.g., "Workspace Invoices").
-2. The email is automatically labeled (or manually labeled) with `Workspace Invoices`.
-3. The script fetches emails with the label, extracts relevant information, and logs it into Google Sheets.
+2. **Script Execution**: The script retrieves the email, extracts invoice details, and saves them to Google Sheets.
-4. Attachments are saved to Google Drive, and PDFs are converted to Google Docs for text extraction.
+3. **Attachment Saved**: Attachments (like receipts or PDFs) are saved to Google Drive.
-5. The script sends a success notification when the process is complete.
+4. **Notification**: A success or error notification is sent to the configured recipient.

 ## Error Handling
-- If a Gmail label or sheet is not found, the script sends an error email to `RECIPIENT_EMAIL`.
-- If an error occurs during message processing, the script logs the error and sends an email notification.

-## Tech Stack
-- **Google Apps Script** for automation.
-- **Google Sheets** for data storage.
-- **Google Drive** for attachment storage.
+- **Label Not Found**: Sends an error notification if the Gmail label does not exist.
+- **Sheet Not Found**: Sends an error notification if the specified sheet cannot be found in the Google Spreadsheet.
+- **PDF Extraction Issues**: Logs any issues related to PDF text extraction and sends notifications for critical errors.

 ## Future Enhancements
+- **Improved OCR**: Integrate Google Cloud Vision API for improved OCR capabilities on scanned PDF invoices.
-- **Error Recovery**: Add more robust retry mechanisms for transient errors.
+- **Enhanced Error Handling**: Add retry logic for transient errors.
-- **Detailed Logging**: Store logs in Google Sheets for easier monitoring.
+- **Logging Enhancements**: Store logs in Google Sheets for better tracking of processed invoices.
-- **Extended Support**: Expand parsing capabilities to handle more complex invoice formats.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contributions
 Contributions are welcome!
-Feel free to open an issue or submit a pull request if you have suggestions or improvements.
+If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

 ## Contact
-For questions or support, please email [anuccio@terminalsoftware.gg](mailto:anuccio@terminalsoftware.gg).
+For questions or support, please open an issue on the repository or contact the repository owner.

----

-### Notes
-- This script will require permissions to access Gmail, Google Drive, and Google Sheets.
-Ensure that the permissions are only granted if you trust the script.
-- Always test with sample data before using it in a production environment to avoid data loss or unauthorized access.